rafhun/rh-editor-block-starter/README.md

 The repo adheres to current WordPress standards and as such specifies the package versions that ship with core v5.5.
 The most usual packages are already in `package.json`.
 Add more if you need additional ones, remove the ones you do not need.

 PHP follows `psr-4` rules, as such this plugin should be installed using composer.
 If you want to achieve broader compatibility include the `vendor` (or your custom composer folder) in the release commits.

+A more detailed explanation of the plugin is available [in this blogpost](https://rafhun.github.io/blog/wordpress-custom-block-plugin/).